This post is also available in: Español

 The first versions of the song “Songoro Cosongo“, and the one made popular by Hector Lavoe, evolved from a literary revolution as we saw in Part 1.

 First Versions of “Songoro Cosongo”

-Nicolas Guillen liked to use the then relatively young rhythm of Cuban “son” as inspiration for his poems.
+Nicolas Guillen liked to use the then relatively young rhythm of the Cuban “son” as inspiration for his poems.
 Perhaps the reason was that the “son” had evolved from the combination of whites and blacks in Cuba.
 In both books, “Motivos del Son” and “Songoro Cosongo”, his poems were written to depict the lives of Cubans.
-He also wanted to emphasized the importance of Afro-Cuban culture in Cuban history.
+He also wanted to emphasize the importance of Afro-Cuban culture in Cuban history.

 Eliseo Grenet made into songs several of the poems in Guillen’s poem book “Motivos del Son”.
 Perhaps the most popular was the one using the verses of “Si Tu Supiera”.
 However, Grenet re-named the song “Songoro Cosongo”.

 In 1932, a year after Guillen published the book “Songoro Cosogno”, Grenet released the song with the same name.
 That same year he also released another song titled “Lamento Cubano”.
 The lyrics of this later song got him chased out of Cuba by dictator Gerardo Machado’s men.
 The lyrics asked why Cuba, so beautiful, was suffering so much.

 Here’s the first version of “Songoro Cosongo” by Eliseo Grenet.